-In our last article talking about the elements of a blockchain, we concluded that miners are the bookkeepers of a cryptocurrency.
+In our last article, we talked about the main entities of a blockchain.
+We concluded that nodes make up the infrastructure of a blockchain and that miners are the bookkeepers of a cryptocurrency.
 They keep track of how much funds there are and who owns them.
-We must introduce the concept of identity to have ownership.
+We must have a concept of identity to have ownership.
 You want to be the sole owner of your funds and there must be a way to associate the funds with you.
-Let’s talk about where cryptography enters the scene and what this has to do with your identity.
+This is where cryptography enters the scene.

 With asymmetric cryptography, you encrypt and decrypt a message using two different keys, the public key, and the private key.
 The keys always come in pairs.
 If you encrypt a message with a public key it must be decrypted with the corresponding private key and vice versa.
 This boils down to a simple concept: Your key pair is your identity on the blockchain.